msabramo/kallithea/docs/contributing.rst

 You can run individual tests by specifying their path as argument to nosetests. nosetests also has many more options, see `nosetests -h`.

-There's a special set of tests for push/pull operations in `kallithea/tests/other/test_vcs_operations.py`.

 Coding/contribution guidelines
 ------------------------------